August 31st

 • Coming between a master and his servant isn't sensible either.
 The orders of the master are better when received by the subordinate himself.
 There won't be any miscommunication of the expectations.

-• A bull pulls the plough in the fields.
-When the pace of the moving plough is at the mercy of the bull, how sane is it to walk between the plough and the bull?!
+• A bull drags the plow in the fields.
+When the pace of the moving plow is at the mercy of the bull, how sane is it to walk between the plow and the bull?!

 Know your boundaries.
 Do not step into unfavorable situations or unwanted territories!